richardbishop/LoadRunnerSamples/README.md

 TimeExclusion           - Sample script showing how a script can be deliberately paused to prevent execution at a particular time.

+UserDefinedDataPoint    - Sample script showing how user defined data points can be saved in a script.
+(Requires char to float/double conversion)

 WriteToFile             - Sample script showing how LoadRunncan write output to an external file.

 XSTRCAT                 - More efficient string concatenation than standard strcat function.
 Originally from Brian Wilson (Tech South LLC)